12/21/04 Newsletter (below it are two previous newsletters on this issue):

 convenience of the slaughterer, cutting body parts out of conscious animals,

-dumping struggling dying animals out of chutes onto a blood soaked kill floor, using
+dumping struggling dying animals out of chutes onto a blood soaked kill floor,

 electric cattle prods on immobilized animals, and suspending heavy animals by